JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 Still im far from this one: https://newsletter.marclou.com/p/my-solopreneur-story-0-to-65k-month-in-2-years or https://mfyz.com/moved-blog-from-wordpress-to-astro/

+And having nice astro directory pages would be amazing.
+Sth like: https://github.com/masterkram/minted-directory-astro, where you can easily plug some kind of DB/Sheet/Github repo readme's with particular front matter and get a website going.

 #### Better Social Media

 With better video workflow and Postiz for sharing.